Hendrikjen/pedigree_programme/README.md

   - **default**: [empty] (the input file name will be used as a prefix)
 - `-r <reduce_node_space>` [bool]
   - **options**:
-    - _TRUE_: before calculating the dyadic relatedness, the number of individuals will be reduced which means that only descendants of the focal's common ancestors will be considered in the analysis (it effectively reduces the search space without affecting the result, but might be only beneficial in almost completely known pedigrees with a long history due to the extra computational cost)
+    - _T_:  [true] before calculating the dyadic relatedness, the number of individuals will be reduced which means that only descendants of the focal's common ancestors will be considered in the analysis (it effectively reduces the search space without affecting the result, but might be only beneficial in almost completely known pedigrees with a long history due to the extra computational cost)
-    - _FALSE_: no prior narrowing of the search space
+    - _F_: [false] no prior narrowing of the search space
   - **default**: false

 #### Example